lixingke3650/OrPythonDoc/source/index.rst

-.. myPythonDoc documentation master file, created by sphinx-quickstart on Tue Jul 30 18:50:11 2019.
+..
+OrPythonDoc documentation master file, created by sphinx-quickstart on Tue Jul 30 18:50:11 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to myPythonDoc's documentation!
+OrPythonDoc
 =======================================

 .. toctree::